kevguy/algosearch/README.md

 ## Introduction

-AlgoSearch is a open-sourced project that enables you to explore and search the Algorand blockchain for transactions, addresses, and blocks, assets, statistics, and more, in real-time.
+AlgoSearch is an open-sourced project that enables you to explore and search the Algorand blockchain for transactions, blocks, addresses, assets, statistics, and more, in real-time.
 It's a simple, easy-to-deploy, and open-source block explorer to be used alongside an Algorand archival node.

 It contains 3 services: